What is Blue Pride?

 As a parent or family member, you are important to the PC community.
 While our students gain independence, we know that they will continue to turn to you for support, encouragement, advice and counsel.
-We offer an Orientation for parents and family members on the first day of orientation.
+We offer an Orientation for parents and family members during the same time as new student orientaiton.
 You will learn about the College’s services, resources and have a chance to ask questions.
-The schedule includes a welcome from University administrators; breakout sessions on athletics, study abroad opportunities, internships, ROTC, as well as an opportunity to meet with your student’s academic advisor.
-The day will end with dinner with your student, as well as PC faculty and staff.
+The schedule includes a welcome from University administrators; breakout sessions on financial aid, study abroad opportunities, internships, ROTC, as well as an opportunity to meet with your student’s academic advisor.

 Why should I attend Orientation with my student?